Mutations

 Biological Effect

-The biological effect of this variant is unknown.
-Of potential relevance to Alzheimer’s disease, however, a synthetic mutant at this residue expected to disrupt its glycosylation, T212A, has been studied for its ability to bind amyloid β.
+However, other effects have been reported.
+Of potential relevance to Alzheimer’s disease (AD), a synthetic mutant at this residue expected to disrupt its glycosylation, T212A, has been studied for its ability to bind amyloid β.
 It was initially reported to have no effect on ApoE binding to Aβ40 (Aleshkov et al., 1999), but a subsequent study found reduced avidity for Aβ42 (Sugano et al., 2008).
+Moreover, ApoE glycosylation, in general, has been suggested to modulate neuroinflammation (Lanfranco et al., 2021), and as reported in a preprint, increased ApoE glycosylation correlated with reduced levels of AD biomarkers (Nedelkov et al., 2024).

 Evans and colleagues predicted T212S is benign based on in silico analysis using the algorithm Polyphen (Evans et al., 2013).